eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 without disclosing unnecessary personal information.
 In addition to online scenarios, the solution in principle can also be adapted to support offline or proximity-based presentations, where attestations can be verified locally.
 <!---
 NF, Do we need this?
--->
+Remove it.
+Write in fields that it is for future, proximity based uses -->
 For proximity scenarios, the Proof of Age Attestation may optionally include a user photo.
 This enables the user to demonstrate possession of the device and further strengthens the binding between the attestation and the legitimate